Vessel runs aground, briefly blocking Suez Canal

-The ship was built in 2012 with a length of nearly 225 meters (738 feet) and a width of over 32 meters (104 feet).
-It was en route to Port Sudan on the Red Sea, according to Traffic Marine, a vessel tracking firm.
+The ship was built in 2016 with a length of 252 meters (827 feet) and a width of 45 meters (148 feet).
+It sailed from Portugal and its destination was the Saudi Arabian Red Sea port of Yanbu, according to the spokesman.

-The blockage earlier this year disrupted global shipment.
 About 10% of world trade flows through the canal, a pivotal source of foreign currency to Egypt.
-Some 19,000 vessels passed through the canal last year, according to official figures.
+Authorities said 20,649 vessels passed through the canal last year, a 10% increase compared to 18,830 vessels in 2020.
+The annual revenues of the canal reached $6.3 billion in 2021, the highest in its history.